jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 The main questions are, however:

-* Is the effect of this is at a magnitude comparable to the other things, or if it is just absolutely tiny?
-Particularly considering that much of the traffic on the Internet is video, and much of that is other content than, e.g., HTTP headers.
+* How large are the potential remaining savings in this area, and how do they compare to other things?
+Particularly considering that much of the traffic on the Internet is video, which is already highly optimized and constantly updated with better encoding methods.
 Moran et al. argued in their 2022 paper {{CBORGreener}} {{RFC9547}} that that for a weather data example from {{RFC8428}} {{RFC9193}} there are significant savings.
 However, this needs more research in terms of the overall impact across different examples and the general make up of Internet traffic.

 * At what layer is the compactness achieved?
 Are link, IP, or transport layer mechanisms that can compact some of the verbose